Updated June 2018*

 Illinois does not have an omnibus law that deals with solid waste management issues; many separate pieces of legislation focus on waste reduction and recycling.
-The three major laws that impact and guide the programs and functions of the Division of Recycling and Waste Reduction, Illinois Energy Office, Illinois Department of Commerce and Economic Opportunity’s (DCEO) are the Illinois Solid Waste Management Act, the Illinois Solid Waste Planning and Recycling Act, and the Illinois Environmental Protection Act.
+The three major laws that impact and guide recycling and waste reduction in the State are the Illinois Solid Waste Management Act, the Illinois Solid Waste Planning and Recycling Act, and the Illinois Environmental Protection Act.
 Several other laws are also highlighted.

 This law establishes the following waste management hierarchy, in descending order of preference, as State policy: